 Increasing a watch to a higher rate is not going to by itself make the watch movement more durable, the design of the balance bridge, which I alluded to above, though, does, in fact, enhance the ability for the watch to withstand sportier activities than the commonly used Lange balance cock.
 The reason is obvious: because the bridge traverses and has two contact points to secure it to the movement plate, whereas a balance cock has only one point of contact securing it to the baseplate.
 Thankfully, Lange did not sacrifice anything in regards to aesthetics as the bridge is still hand-engraved and signed by the artist who did the work.
 Further, a typical Lange hallmark, a screwed gold chaton secures the upper bearing jewel of the escape-wheel arbor.

-The movement is also assembled twice, as are all Langes, something that’s not necessarily proven to add any value to the final product, that I’ve ever seen, across any industry.
+The movement is also assembled twice, as are all Langes, which does not add any value per se.
 It does, however, say a lot about how the German watchmaker obsesses over every detail.
 And regardless of how many times the movement is put together, the Glashutte watchmakers will undoubtedly adjust the watch in every position and it will not leave the factory until the rate and amplitude are well above chronometer specifications.
-Nothing new here, but this is certainly an important factor when making a proper sports watch.

 In addition to the gorgeous untreated German silver, as I mentioned above, the finishes are of the highest level, as we’ve come to know from Lange.
 From Glashutte striping on the bridges to blued and polished screws to perlage on the mainplate, and skillfully hand chamfered and polished edges, this a Lange through and through.